-Can we measure the number of people who are doing all of these things?
+Can we measure the number of people doing all these things?
 Difficult, but possible.
-Are there enough?
+Is there enough?
 Of course not.

 Obviously, there aren’t enough people doing all of these things.
 Therefore, there aren’t enough disciples.
 So, we need more.
 Yes, I think that makes sense.
 We’re making them, but we always need more.
-I guess I just don’t like the “absolute” language of late.
+I don’t like the “absolute” language of late.
 You know what I mean.
 When someone says, “The Church isn’t making disciples.”
-That’s just not accurate.
+That’s not accurate.

 To increase the number of people doing all of these things, we need to invite them to church and invest in developing relationships with them.
 So, since we don’t have enough disciples and need more, we should probably work on getting more people to come to church.